abjad.wrapper

 Unbundles indicator.

+Gets start offset and checks to see whether indicator leaks to the right.
 This is either the wrapper’s synthetic offset (if set); or the START offset of the wrapper’s component (if indicator DOES NOT leak); or else the STOP offset of the wrapper’s component (if indicator DOES leak).

 Start- and stop-text-spans attach to the same leaf.
 But stop-text-span leaks to the right: